 - (a) First Degree.
-A person commits first degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property; and - (4) The property Total property trafficked, in fact, has a value of \$500,000 or more. - (b) Second Degree.
-A person commits second degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property-; and - (4) The property Total property trafficked, in fact, has a value of \$50,000 or more. - (c) Third Degree.
-A person commits third degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property-; and - (4) The property Total property trafficked, in fact, has a value of \$5,000 or more. - (d) Fourth Degree.
-A person commits fourth degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property-; and - (4) The property Total property trafficked, in fact, has a value of \$500 or more. - (e) Fifth Degree.
-A person commits fifth degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property. - (f) Penalties. - (1) First degree trafficking of stolen property is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree trafficking of stolen property is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+A person commits first degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property; and - (4) Total property trafficked, in fact, has a value of \$500,000 or more. - (b) Second Degree.
+A person commits second degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property; and - (4) Total property trafficked, in fact, has a value of \$50,000 or more. - (c) Third Degree.
+A person commits third degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property; and - (4) Total property trafficked, in fact, has a value of \$5,000 or more. - (d) Fourth Degree.
+A person commits fourth degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property; and - (4) Total property trafficked, in fact, has a value of \$500 or more. - (e) Fifth Degree.
+A person commits fifth degree trafficking of stolen property when that person: - (1) Knowingly buys or possesses property on two or more separate occasions; - (2) With intent that the property be stolen; - (3) With intent to sell, pledge as consideration, or trade the property. - (f) Penalties. - (1) First degree trafficking of stolen property is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.